 The mother church of the Jesuits in Rome is the prototype of all Counter-Reformation churches.
 Considered the first fully Baroque church, it has a spectacular interior that tells a great deal about an era of religious triumph and turmoil.
-Its architecture influenced ecclesiastical building in Rome for more than a century (the overall design was by Vignola, the facade by della Porta) and was exported by the Jesuits throughout the rest of Europe.
+Its architecture influenced ecclesiastical buildings in Rome for more than a century (the overall design was by Vignola, the facade by della Porta) and was exported by the Jesuits throughout the rest of Europe.
 Though consecrated as early as 1584, the interior of the church wasn't decorated for another 100 years.
-It was originally intended that the interior be left plain to the point of austerity—but, when it was finally embellished, no expense was spared.
+It was originally intended that the interior be left plain to the point of austerity—but, when it was finally embellished, the mood had changed and no expense was spared.
 Its interior drips with gold and lapis lazuli, gold and precious marbles, gold and more gold, all covered by a fantastically painted ceiling by Baciccia.
-Unfortunately, the church is also one of Rome's most crepuscular, so its visual magnificence is considerably dulled by lack of light.
+Unfortunately, the church is also one of Rome's most crepuscular, so its visual magnificence is considerably dulled by

 The founder of the Jesuit order himself is buried in the Chapel of St. Ignatius, in the left-hand transept.
 This is surely the most sumptuous Baroque altar in Rome; as is typical, the enormous globe of lapis lazuli that crowns it is really only a shell of lapis over a stucco base—after all, Baroque decoration prides itself on achieving stunning effects and illusions.
 The heavy, bronze altar rail by architect Carlo Fontana is in keeping with the surrounding opulence.